• Skip to primary navigation

 abnormalities.
 It frequently involves cutting the body.

-A surgeon is someone who has completed medical school and is licensed to practice surgery.
+A surgeon has completed medical school and is licensed to practice surgery.

 You will go through the same type of education as a psychiatrist to enter this